-- Paragraphs (B) and (C) permit judicial candidates in public elections to engage in some political and campaign activities otherwise prohibited by Rule 4.1.
-Candidates may not engage in these activities earlier than two years before the first applicable electoral event, such as a caucus or a primary election.
-Paragraph B(1) relates to when a candidate may form a new campaign committee.
-Previously existing campaign committees for a judicial campaign may remain in existence consistent with state law. - [2] Despite paragraphs (B) and (C), judicial candidates for public election remain subject to many of the provisions of Rule 4.1.
+- [1] Paragraph (B) permits judicial candidates in public elections to engage in some political and campaign activities otherwise prohibited by Rule 4.1. - [2] Despite paragraph (B), judicial candidates for public election remain subject to many of the provisions of Rule 4.1.
 For example, a candidate continues to be prohibited from soliciting funds for a political organization, knowingly making false or misleading statements during a campaign, or making certain promises, pledges, or commitments related to future adjudicative duties.
-See Rule 4.1(A), paragraphs (4), (119), and (1311). - [3] In partisan public elections for judicial office, a candidate may be nominated by, affiliated with, or otherwise publicly identified or associated with a political organization, including a political party.
-This relationship may be maintained throughout the period of the public campaign, and may include use of political party or similar designations on campaign literature and on the ballot. - [4] In nonpartisan public elections or retention elections, paragraph (B) (5) prohibits a candidate from seeking, accepting, or using nominations or endorsements from a partisan political organization.
+See Rule 4.1, paragraphs (A)(4), (A)(9), and (A)(11).